A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 In Transformer blocks, the attention matrix governs the interactions between nodes, while tokenization and absolute PE augment node embeddings.
 These augmented embeddings enable Transformers to incorporate structural prior into attention mechanisms.
 In this vein, direct modification of the attention matrix is a more forthright approach for capturing structural inductive bias.
 In this section, for clarity of the paper, we present all structure-aware attention mechanisms in their single-head formulation.

 Adjusting the attention matrix begins with capturing pairwise node interactions in the graph.
 To this end, GT leverages the graph structure to first generate a structure matrix that encodes node connectivity patterns.
-This structure matrix can be integrated into the attention matrix by three ways: by attention bias, by attention mask and by edge-level tokenization.
-In the rest of this section, we elaborate on the three ways respectively.
+This structure matrix can be integrated into the attention matrix in three ways: by attention bias, by attention mask, and by edge-level tokenization.
+The most prevalent approaches that integrate structural information into the attention mechanism are summarized in \cref{tab:structural-attention}.
+In the rest of this section, we elaborate on the three ways, respectively.